deavid/unhaunter/tools/fasttext_explorer/README.md

 **Interactive Loop:**

-1. The tool will prompt you to enter a ghost metadata file.
+1. The tool will prompt you to enter a ghost metadata file. (note: we removed this and defaulted to the shade in source code)
-2. Enter the filename (e.g., `assets/sample_ghosts/shade.yaml`).
+2. Enter the filename (e.g., `sample_ghosts/shade.yaml`), note that the code already looks in `./assets`.
 3. Enter the distance from the ghost in tiles (1, 5, 10, 20, 50).
 4. Enter a phrase to query.
 5. The tool will display the closest matching phrases and a simulated ghost response based on the specified ghost and distance.